enricobottazzi/designated-verifier-proof/README.md

 3. Generate a Designated Verifier Proof

 ```
-node cli/dvp.js gen-proof 0x439c9002d40Fb1AfEBc3969B06e9b9F66fd8B3ee artifacts test-folder/sig.json
+node cli/dvp.js gen-proof 0x439c9002d40Fb1AfEBc3969B06e9b9F66fd8B3ee artifacts-folder test-folder/sig.json
 ```

 Where:

 - `0x439c9002d40Fb1AfEBc3969B06e9b9F66fd8B3ee` is the address of the designated verifier
-- `artifacts` is the folder where the artifacts have been downloaded from step 1
+- `artifacts-folder` is the folder where the artifacts have been downloaded from step 1
 - `test-folder/sig.json` is where the signature has been saved

 By default, we consider that the PrivateKey of the Designated Verifier is not known by the prover.
 In that case a random private key is generated.